Skip to main content

 Who is in charge?

-All of our Domestic BreakOut group are led by at least one, oftentimes 2-4, designated leaders.
-Leaders are experience and trained students, staff or faculty.
-The leader is trained in emergency protocol and is there to work through emotional, spiritual, and physical struggles with the students.
+All of our Domestic BreakOut groups are led by at least one, oftentimes 2-4, designated leaders.
+Leaders are experienced and trained students, staff or faculty.
+The leader is trained in emergency protocols and is there to work through emotional, spiritual, and physical struggles with the students.
 They will also provide valuable reflection and processing of the experience with the group.

 Our trips are also hosted by trusted organizations, who serve as transportation, guides, local experts and general hospitality.
 Over the years, we have built long-standing, trusted relationships with these organizations and individuals.